Julien-Allard/graphql-next-training/README.md

 The API fetches all data from the [Rick & Morty REST API](https://rickandmortyapi.com/).

-You can access the Apollo playground interface at http://localhost:3000/api/graphql
+You can access the Apollo playground interface at http://localhost:3000/api/graphql once the project is started.
+This will allow you to play with the available schemas.

 ---